-Human Procollagen type 1 N-terminal propeptide (P1NP) immunoassay kit
+Human Procollagen Type 1 N-terminal Propeptide (P1NP) ELISA Kit

 Procollagen type 1 N-terminal propeptide (P1NP) is the N-terminal extension of procollagen type 1 removed proteolytically during collagen formation1.
 P1NP is a bone formation biomarker usually secreted into blood stream as unstable trimeric structure which subsequently undergo thermal degradation to form a stable monomeric structure2.